Mayko2003/jtable-rick-morty/README.md

-# test-jtable
+# JTable with Rick and Morty characters

-Download and paste jtable source in root folder, then rename folder to 'jtable'
+Download and put jtable library in root folder, then rename folder to 'jtable'

-JTABLE LINK
+JTtable link

 https://www.jtable.org/